Northeastern Highlands (ecoregion): 58j. Upper Montane/Alpine Zone

 The Northeastern Upper Montane/Alpine Zone is largely discontiguous, as it appears only at the highest peaks in the region.
 The ecozone is characterized by shallow acidic soils, nadir soils, and a short (40-80 day) frost-free season.
 The region is typically the coldest of the Northeastern Highlands.
 Precipitation is high in all seasons.
 (Mt.
 Mansfield is Vermont's wettest location with ~2002.5 mm of precipitation on average; Mt.
 Washington in New Hampshire tips the scales with an average of 2463.8 mm of precipitation per year.)

 The Upper Montane Zone generally occurs above 3500 ft where mountain birch, balsam fir and black spruce are dominant.
 Above the tree line at 4500 ft, alpine meadows and low-growing shrubs persist; these include lapland rosebay, northern blueberry, dwarf birch, bog blueberry, highland rush, bigelow's sedge and shrubby fivefingers.
 These peaks, island refuges, are relics of a larger ecosystem that covered New England when the last glaciers melted in the region ~12,000 years ago.
 These unique ecosystems are home to several insect species, like the endangered White Mountain fritillary butterfly.
 The American pipit is a unique bird species and the only obligate alpine nesting bird in New England.

 58k.
 Green Mountain Foothills

 The Green Mountain Foothills (aka Champlain hills) form a transitional ecoregion between the northern Green Mountains on the east to the Champlain Lowlands on the west.
 This region is hilly and ranges in elevation from 122 to 457 m, with the high point on Fletcher Mountain (653 m).
 The area is composed mostly of frigid spodosols; sandy, coarse-loamy, and fine-loamy soils and a dense mixed forest.
 The region, although reforested, it still mosaiced by dairy, hay, and pasture crops.

 The Green Mountains Foothills Eco-region is home to several state parks.
-Among these parks, Jamaica State Park stands out for its setting along the West River, offering picnicking, camping, and water-based activities.
-Fort Dummer State Park, situated on a historical site, provides hiking trails and views of the Connecticut River Valley.
+Park include, Jamaica State Park stands out along the West River, Fort Dummer State Park, situated on a historical site, provides hiking trails and views of the Connecticut River Valley.
 Gifford Woods State Park has forested areas and is near the Appalachian Trail.